Lights. Camera. Brands!

 Storytelling is not about inventing a story.
 It is the very reason your business exists, the passion behind developing your products and services.
 It’s your corporate voice.

 To build a compelling brand story, look for the key insights of your mission and why it matters to the lives of your audience.
 Just like a fairy tale, a captivating corporate tale needs at least three acts to set up its stage.
 You need to portray the hero, present the conflict, and offer a resolution.
 From that storyline, you need to generate content experiences that bring the brand to life (narration and visuals) and add a call for action.
-The best recipe for successful engagement in business today seems centered around three core themes: aspirational purpose, inclusion and empathy.
+The best recipe for successful engagement in business today seems centered around three core themes: aspirational purpose, inclusion, and empathy.

 The other key to success “is realizing that today, everyone, inside and outside of the organization, needs to be viewed as a customer” according to Billee Howard, Chief Engagement Officer, Brandthropologie.
-Both users and employees of your brand want to become a part of something they believe in, that enriches there lives and creates a meaningful impact.
+Both users and employees of your brand want to become a part of something they believe in, which enriches there lives and creates a meaningful impact.

 Put The Viewer In The Hero Seat

-According to MacMillon and Chavis, there are four main psychology factors that create a sense of community: membership, influence, a shared emotional connection, and the fulfillment of a need.
+According to MacMillon and Chavis, there are four main psychological factors that create a sense of community: membership, influence, a shared emotional connection, and the fulfillment of a need.
 Storytelling and digital marketing are at the heart of it.

 You need to tell your audience the stories they crave to hear.
 Whenever an experience is interesting or emotionally rewarding, users want more of it.
 To appeal to people’s feelings, you need to stimulate their hearts (emotional engagement) as opposed to rational engagement, where you try to win clients based on analytics and competitor analysis.
 It’s about creating interactions with customers, not just transitions.
 When identifying your stories, keep in mind that your narrative must be personal.